20 Car Wash Statistics in 2021 That Will Surprise You

 According to a report by First Research, the US boasts over 60,000 car wash facilities that contribute upwards of $5.8 billion to the market annually.
 Some of the notable washing facilities include Mister Car Wash (Tucson), Wash Depot Holdings (Malden), Zips Car Wash (Little Rock), and International Car Wash Group (Centennial).

 Thirty-eight gallons of water (148 liters) are used every time a single car is washed.
 Millions of cars are washed every day, which adds up to 304 million gallons of water being used globally.
-As you can guess, that is considered an environmental hazard which is currently pushing for green car wash solutions.
+As you can guess, that is considered an environmental hazard that is currently pushing for green car wash solutions.

 There are several methods of washing cars.
 However, statistics point that 51% of car users prefer in-bay automatics as it entails quick washing and drying.
 Self-service comes second and is preferred by approximately 32 % of car owners.